luthfan360/Galaxy-Shooter/README.md

 5. Open the project by clicking its name

 ## Things to note
-1. This is a currently ongoing/unfinished project
+1. This is still a currently ongoing/unfinished project
-2. This project is for educational purposes only
+2. This project was made for educational purpose